tomtastisch/BrowserLauncher/README.md

 1. **Automation Workflows**: Integrate BrowserLauncher into your scripts to automatically open monitoring dashboards, access web services, or trigger web-based actions.
 2. **Cross-Browser Testing**: Easily open the same URL across multiple browsers during web development to ensure consistent behavior.
 3. **Custom Browsing Experiences**: Force certain URLs to always open in specific browsers, depending on the context or requirements.

+### Extending the Tool

+BrowserLauncher is built with extensibility in mind.
+The new OS detection utilities allow you to easily add support for more platforms or modify commands as needed.
+The configuration map can be extended to include additional operating systems or custom commands.

 ## License